Mohammad Reza Pahlavi: Exile

 During his second exile, Mohammad Reza traveled from country to country seeking what he hoped would be temporary residence.
-First, he flew to Aswan, Egypt, where he received a warm and gracious welcome from President Anwar El-Sadat.
+First, he flew from Tehran to Aswan, Egypt, where he received a warm and gracious welcome from President Anwar El-Sadat.
 He later lived in Marrakesh, Morocco, as a guest of King Hassan II.
 Mohammad Reza loved to support royalty during his time as Shah and one of those who benefitted had been Hassan, who received an interest-free loan of US$110 million from his friend.
 Mohammad Reza expected Hassan to return the favour, but he soon learned Hassan had other motives.
-Richard Parker, the U.S. ambassador to Morocco, reported, "The Moroccans believed the Shah was worth about $2 billion, and they wanted to take their share of the loot".
-After leaving Morocco, Mohammad Reza lived in Paradise Island, in the Bahamas, and in Cuernavaca, Mexico, near Mexico City, as a guest of president José López Portillo.
+As Richard Bordeaux Parker, the US ambassador to Morocco, reported, "The Moroccans believed the Shah was worth about $2 billion, and they wanted to take their share of the loot".
+After leaving Morocco, Mohammad Reza lived in Paradise Island, in a private house in the Bahamas, and in Cuernavaca, Mexico, near Mexico City, as a guest of president José López Portillo.
 Richard Nixon, the former US president, visited the Shah in summer 1979 in Mexico.

 Decline of health

-A U.S. doctor, Benjamin Kean, who examined Mohammad Reza in Cuernavaca later wrote:
+A US doctor, Benjamin Kean, who examined Mohammad Reza in Cuernavaca later wrote:

 There was no longer any doubt.
 The atmosphere had changed completely.
 The Shah's appearance was stunningly worse ...
 Clearly he had obstructive jaundice.
 The odds favored gallstones, since his fever, chills and abdominal distress suggested an infection of the biliary tract.
 Also he had a history of indigestion.
 Besides the probable obstruction—he now had been deeply jaundiced for six to eight weeks—he was emaciated and suffering from hard tumor nodes in the neck and a swollen spleen, signs that his cancer was worsening, and he had severe anemia and very low white blood [cell] counts.

 The Shah suffered from gallstones that required prompt surgery.
 He was offered treatment in Switzerland but insisted on treatment in the United States.
-President Carter did not wish to admit Mohammad Reza to the U.S. but came under pressure from Henry Kissinger, who phoned Carter to say he would not endorse the SALT II treaty that Carter had just signed with the Soviet Union unless the former Shah was allowed into the United States, reportedly prompting Carter more than once to hang up his phone in rage in the Oval Office and shout "Fuck the Shah!".
-Because many Republicans were attacking the SALT II treaty as a U.S. give-away to the Soviet Union, Carter desired the endorsement of a Republican elder statesman like Kissinger to fend off this criticism.
+President Carter did not wish to admit Mohammad Reza to the US but came under pressure from Henry Kissinger, who phoned Carter to say he would not endorse the SALT II treaty that Carter had just signed with the Soviet Union unless the former Shah was allowed into the United States, reportedly prompting Carter more than once to hang up his phone in rage in the Oval Office and shout "Fuck the Shah!".
+Because many Republicans were attacking the SALT II treaty as a US give-away to the Soviet Union, Carter desired the endorsement of a Republican elder statesman like Kissinger to fend off this criticism.
 Mohammad Reza had decided not to tell his Mexican doctors he had cancer, and the Mexican doctors had misdiagnosed his illness as malaria, giving him a regime of anti-malarial drugs that did nothing to treat his cancer, which caused his health to go into rapid decline as he lost 30 lb.